 "Over-The-Top" Grassy Weed Control in Groundcover Plantings

-If you "forgot" to edge your Bermuda lawn for a few months (we're being kind here), and your Bermuda grass lawn has sent runners into and amongst your juniper, liriope, cotoneaster or other groundcover plantings, never fear - there are "over-the-top" herbicide sprays that can be used to effectively kill Bermuda grass and many grassy weeds without killing your desirable groundcover plants.
-Check with your local nursery and garden center about these products and as usual always refer to product labels for proper mixing and application instructions.
+If you "forgot" to edge your Bermuda lawn for a few months, and your Bermuda grass lawn has sent runners into your groundcover planting of juniper, liriope, cotoneaster or other groundcover plants, never fear - there are "over-the-top" herbicide sprays that can be used to effectively kill weedy grasses without killing your desirable groundcover plants.
+That being said, always check the product label to make sure your type of groundcover plant is on the "safe list."
+Most local nursery and garden centers carry over-the-top weed killers.
+If you can't find one there, you can buy over-the-top selective weed killers online here.
+When using any chemical, always refer to product labels for mixing and application instructions.